guidance-guarantee-programme/pension_guidance/content/pension_summary/how_my_pension_is_taxed.en.md

 You’re responsible for paying tax on other income you have, e.g. from property or investments, and you might have to fill in a Self-Assessment tax return.

-^You usually pay tax if your pension pots are worth more than the [lifetime allowance](https://www.gov.uk/tax-on-your-private-pension/lifetime-allowance).
+^You usually pay tax if your pension pots are worth more than the [lifetime allowance](https://www.gov.uk/tax-on-your-private-pension/lifetime-allowance){: target="_blank"}.
 This is currently £1,073,100.

 {: .hide-from-screen }
 [Further guidance on tax you pay on your pension](https://www.pensionwise.gov.uk/en/tax)<br>